Skip to main content

 Charity Drive with a Purpose

 The Kaokoveld Camino is not just about exploration—it’s also about making a difference.
 You’ll have the chance to distribute staple foods to Himba communities en route, fostering meaningful connections and supporting local families.
+On arrival, familiarize yourself with our camp setup and meet your fellow adventurers.
+We’ll enjoy dinner under the stars before settling in for the night.

-Day 2: Palmwag to Puros
+Day 2: Palmwag to Purpose

+Travel through Warmquelle and the quaint, dusty town of Sesfontein, where you can enjoy toasted sandwiches and a refreshing dip in the local swimming pool (included).
 Upon arriving in Puros, take time to settle in and prepare your walking gear.
 If time allows, we’ll embark on an afternoon scenic drive through the stunning Puros Canyon.
 End the day with a sundowner and a hearty dinner.

 Day 3: Walking the Hoarusib River